Brian's Guide to

 Enforcement

 Most moving-violation enforcement in Germany is done via enforcement cameras.
-Permanent and temporary cameras — both automated and manually-operated — are used to catch speeders, red-light violators, and tailgaters.
+Permanent and temporary cameras (Blitzer) — both automated and manually-operated — are used to catch speeders, red-light violators, and tailgaters.
+Older cameras look like a box with one or more lenses on a pole or tripod, but modern cameras are a gray column with three or more dark rings.
 Sometimes an obscure sign like the one below will warn you of the existence of such a camera, but it might be too late by the time you see it.

 Citations for violations caught by enforcement cameras are mailed to the registered owner of the vehicle within a few weeks.
 If you're driving a rental car, the ticket will go to the rental agency.
 They, in turn, will report you to the police as the driver of the vehicle (and likely charge you a non-trivial administrative fee to do it) and the ticket will be forwarded to you, although authorities sometimes drop cases against non-EU residents.
 An interesting footnote about automated enforcement: the police stopped sending a copy of the photo a while back when several spouses discovered cases of infidelity when they opened the violation notice.
 Now, you have to go to the police station yourself to see the photo and contest it if you so desire.
 Such an effort is usually fruitless, though.